-Seattle has made a healthy food system a priority.
+Seattle has made a healthy, local, sustainable food system a priority.
+A strong local food system improves health, promotes equity, and strengthens our economy.
 The City of Seattle's vision for a healthy food system is guided by the Food Action Plan.
-Nearly every department at the City is engaged in reaching the goals in the Plan, with the Office of Sustainability and Environment coordinating this work.
+While multiple City departments are engaged in reaching the goals in the Plan, the Office of Sustainability and Environment is the lead department coordinating this work.

 OSE's Key Initiatives

 Below is a summary of the Food strategies, goals and progress to date from the City's environmental progress report, Moving the Needle.
 Visit the Moving the Needle page for more information, download the full report, or check out the report's Food section for infographics and more.

 Seattle is committed to increasing healthy food access while continuing to protect our farm lands and grow our local food economy for all.
 Our strategies include:

 Seattle residents should have enough to eat and access to affordable, local, healthy, sustainable, culturally appropriate food.

 It should be easy to grow food in Seattle for personal use or business purposes.

 Businesses that produce, process, distribute, and sell local and healthy food should grow and thrive in Seattle.

 |Healthy Food Access||Increase healthy food access||45% increase in Seattle early learning centers purchasing healthy food from local farmers More than 70% increase in Fresh Bucks use at farmers markets between 2012 and 2013|